jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

 why are asserts important?
 *********************************************************************************

-When building a program I can add ``assert`` statements to make sure something is true :ref:`True<test_what_is_true>` before it can continue.
+When building a program I can add ``assert`` statements to make sure something is :ref:`True<test_what_is_true>` before it can continue.
 I can also test how the program behaves when it is given inputs by using ``assert`` statements.
 These help catch bugs that break previous tested behavior when introduced, as well as answer the following questions

 * what is the same?
 * What is different?